๐Ÿ“„Contracts

 • Discharges the non-breaching party's duties and entitles them to sue for damages covering the entire contract value

-• Often synonymous with material breach in practice, though technically describes the scope rather than the impact
+• Often synonymous with material breach in practice, though technically it describes the scope of non-performance rather than its impact

 Partial Breach